 My very first night in the County Jail I had a vision that shook me to the core.
 One second I was laying in my bunk and the next second I was standing in a pitch black hall.
 I was not asleep.
 It was not a dream.
 I was wide awake and the hallway was real.
 I could feel the hallway walls on either side of me and the floor underneath my feet.

 The darkness in the hallway was so thick I could feel it closing in around me.
 As hardened as I had become I had always been afraid of the dark.
-And I had tampered with black magic before in which I had experienced other frightening visions.
 I remember touching the palm of my hand to my nose and I still couldn’t see my hand.
 I had no clue what was happening and you can’t even begin to imagine the fear that settled in very quickly.
 Especially when the darkness started wrapping around me like vines and pulling me down to the floor.

 Then a man appeared at the end of the hallway holding a torch and the darkness let me go.
 I got up off the floor but I was afraid to walk towards the man with the torch.
 He felt safe but his eyes had this fire in them that put the fear of God in me and it felt like he was looking straight through me to the very depths of my soul.
 The darkness was terrifying but there was something about this man that made it clear he was not somebody to trifle with.